Apple II graphics: Low-Resolution (Lo-Res) graphics

 Low-resolution colors 0 (black), 3 (purple), 6 (medium blue), 9 (orange), 12 (light green) and 15 (white) were also available in high-resolution mode.
 Colors 5 and 10 (gray) are indistinguishable on original hardware; however, some emulators (such as older AppleWin versions) display them as different shades.
 Note that some of the AppleWin emulator colors seen here differ markedly from those shown on original hardware.

 The blocky, but fast and colorful Lo-Res graphics mode (often known as GR after the BASIC command) was 40 pixels wide, corresponding to the 40 columns on the normal Apple II text screen.
 This mode could display either 40 rows of pixels with four lines of text at the bottom of the screen, or 48 rows of pixels with no text.
 Thus two pixels, vertically stacked, would fill the screen real estate corresponding to one character in text mode.
 The default for this was 40×40 graphics with text.

 There are 16 colors available for use in this mode (actually 15 in most cases, since the two shades of gray are identical in brightness on original Apple hardware, except on the Apple II_{GS}).
 Note that six of the colors are identical to the colors available in High-Resolution (Hi-Res) mode.

-The colors were created by filling the pixel with a repeating 4-bit binary pattern in such a manner that each bit group fit within one cycle of the Colorburst reference signal.
+The colors were created by filling the pixel with a repeating 4-bit binary pattern in such a manner that each bit group fit within one cycle of the color burst reference signal.
 Color displays would interpret this pattern as a color signal.
-On monochrome monitors, or if the Colorburst signal was turned off, the display would reveal these bit patterns.
+On monochrome monitors, or if the color burst signal was turned off, the display would reveal these bit patterns.
 There are two equivalent grey shades as 5 (0101) is equivalent to 10 (1010) based on how the colors mix together; the "on" bits are polar opposites of each other on the quadrature color signal, so they cancel each other and display as grey.

 This mode is mapped to the same area of memory as the main 40-column text screen (0x400 through 0x7FF), with each byte storing two pixels one on top of the other.

 The Lo-Res graphics mode offered built-in commands to clear the screen, change the drawing color, plot individual pixels, plot horizontal lines, and plot vertical lines.
 There was also a "SCRN" function to extract the color stored in any pixel, one lacking in the other modes.